swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 In addition, these types will support lifetime-dependency constraints (being tracked in a future proposal), that allow them to safely hold pointers referring to data stored in other types.

-This feature is a key requirement for the proposed `Span` type.
+This feature is a key requirement for the proposed `Span` family of types.

 **See Also**